joelhooks/angularjs-FlightDashboard/README.md

 	};
 ```

-This is better.
-Each segment of the *chain* is now a self-contained, named function.
+This is better; each segment of the *chain* is now a self-contained, named function.

 ---